 - This analysis examines four key granting statistics: the number of applications compared to the number of grants, and the dollars requested in the applications compared to the dollars granted.
 It also provides information on OAC assessors by priority group. - OAC uses the percentage of Ontario artists according to the 2016 Census of Canada as an external benchmark with which to compare our progress on serving the priority groups.
 While by no means a perfect guide, the census data are the best available benchmark.
 Note: For Deaf artists/artists with disabilities the benchmark source is the Canadian Survey on Disability 2017 because the census does not have data on disability.
-Due to Statistics Canada's cell size limitations, the benchmark is the percentage of Ontario's experienced labour force with a moderate, severe or very severe disability. - For 2021-22, we have data for 91% of project applications on at least one of the five priority groups asked via self-identification, and 100% data on region, as it is determined by address, not self-identification.
+Due to Statistics Canada's cell size limitations, the benchmark is the percentage of Ontario's experienced labour force with a moderate, severe or very severe disability. - For 2019-20, we have data for 80% of project applications on at least one of the five priority groups asked via self-identification, and 100% data on region, as it is determined by address, not self-identification.
 We have 100% data on operating program applications as it is completed by Program Officers. - In the case of priority group classification information asked via self-identification, all percentages are based on the total number of applicants who provided a response in the form.

-OAC 2021-22: Priority Group Overview
+OAC 2019-20: Priority Group Overview

 - According to the 2016 Census, 18% of Ontario artists are people of colour.
-In comparison, 31% of OAC's 2021-22 applications came from artists/organizations of colour.
-The proportion of OAC grants to artists/organizations of colour exceeded this at 34%. - The proportion of grants to francophone, Indigenous, new generation, and regional artists/organizations all met or exceeded the proportion of grant applications from each respective group. - Seventeen percent (17%) of OAC grant applications came from Deaf artists/artists with disabilities and organizations, while 16% of grants went to this group.
+In comparison, 29% of OAC's 2019-20 applications came from artists/organizations of colour.
+Directly in line with this, the proportion of OAC grants to artists/organizations of colour was 29%. - The proportion of grants to Indigenous, regional, and francophone artists/organizations all exceeded the proportion of grant applications from each respective group. - Fifteen percent (15%) of OAC grant applications came from Deaf artists/artists with disabilities and organizations, while 12% of grants went to this group.